erturian/table_encounter/Actions.md

 ## Aid (2 AP)

 This character helps another in a dire situation.
-Choose another friendly character in base contact who has experienced a _Break Down_ this round.
+- Choose another friendly character in base contact who has experienced a _Break Down_ this round.
-The friendly character immediately loses one stress point and then loses additional stress points for each point of stress this character has caused to an opponent during this combat round.
+- The friendly character immediately loses one stress point and then loses additional stress points for each point of stress this character has caused to an opponent during this combat round.

-For this round, the following applies: As long as the friendly character remains in base contact, this character can take the place of the other friendly character if an opposing character targets them with a ranged or close combat attack.
+For this round, the following applies:

+- As long as the friendly character remains in base contact, this character can take the place of the other friendly character if an opposing character targets them with a shooting or close combat action.
-If this effect occurs, switch the positions of the two friendly characters and resolve the enemy's action as though this character had been the intended target.
+  - If this effect occurs, switch the positions of the two friendly characters and resolve the enemy's action as though this character had been the intended target.
-This character cannot seek cover in response to the opponent’s shooting attack.
+- This character cannot seek cover in response to the opponent’s shooting attack.
 However, no action points are required for them to return fire.